rascol/LPXImage/README.md

 # Log-Polar Image

+> **📖 NEW TO LOG-POLAR TRANSFORMATIONS?**
+> **[START HERE: Read LogPolarImages.md](./LogPolarImages.md)** to understand what this project does and why it's important!

-This is a cross-platform implementation of the log-polar image transformation ([LogPolarImages.md](./LogPolarImages.md)) for computer vision applications.
+This is a cross-platform implementation of the log-polar image transformation for computer vision applications.
 This system provides a way to convert standard video streams to log-polar format and back, mimicking aspects of vertebrate vision.
 This is the first of several modules that will ultimately provide a log-polar vision front end to an LLM.

 ## Features